 Record and play back manual tests

-You can record and play back tests in a wide range of desktop apps, and also web apps that you access through a supported browser.
-For a detailed list, see Supported configurations and platforms for coded UI tests and action recordings.
+You can record and play back tests in a wide range of desktop applications, and also web applications that you access through a supported browser.
+For a detailed list, see Supported Configurations and Platforms for Coded UI Tests and Action Recordings.

 Run Microsoft Test Manager on your client machine

-To record and play back actions, you have to install Microsoft Test Manager on the machine where you'll run your tests.
-If you're testing a desktop app, install the latest version of the app and Microsoft Test Manager on the same machine.
-If you're testing a web-based app, install the app on a test server, and run Microsoft Test Manager on the machine where you'll run your web browser.
+To record and play back actions, you have to install Microsoft Test Manager on the machine on which you will run your tests.
+If you are testing a desktop application, install the latest version of the application and Microsoft Test Manager on the same machine.
+If you are testing a web-based application, install the application on a test server, and run Microsoft Test Manager on the machine where you will run your web browser.

 Run a test case

 Connect Microsoft Test Manager to your team project, and select your current test plan.

 In the Start Test window, select Create action recording.

 Make sure you mark each step Pass or Fail as soon as you have completed it, and choose End Test when you’ve completed the last step.
 This makes sure the recording assigns your actions to the correct steps.